hyli-ai/dm-postgres/README.md

 ## Files in this Project
 In addition to the data files, the project workspace includes six files:

-1. `test.ipynb` displays the first few rows of each table to let you check your database.
+1. `test.ipynb` displays the first few rows of each table.
+This allows us to check the validity of the database.

-2. `create_tables.py` drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts.
+2. `create_tables.py` drops and creates the tables.
+We can run this file to reset the tables before each time you run the ETL scripts.

-3. `etl.ipynb` reads and processes a single file from song_data and log_data and loads the data into your tables.
+3. `etl.ipynb` reads and processes a single file from song_data and log_data and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.

-4. `etl.py` reads and processes files from song_data and log_data and loads them into your tables.
-You can fill this out based on your work in the ETL notebook.
+4. `etl.py` reads and processes files from song_data and log_data and loads them into the tables.

-5. `sql_queries.py` contains all your sql queries, and is imported into the last three files above.
+5. `sql_queries.py` contains all the sql queries, and is imported into the last three files above.

-6. `README.md` provides discussion on your project.
+6. `README.md` provides discussion on this project.

 ## Project Instructions
 1. Run `create_tables.py` to reset your tables.